Lists of Authorities and Citations Practice Note (GPN-AUTH)

 3.2 The respondent must file, and serve on each other party, the respondent's List no later than 4.00 pm, 4 business days before the hearing date.

-3.3 Where a party defaults under paragraphs 3.1 or 3.2, any non-defaulting party must bring the default to the attention of the chambers of the judge hearing the matter (or the chambers of the presiding judge if there is more than one judge hearing the matter) so that appropriate orders may be made.
+3.3 If a party defaults under paragraphs 3.1 or 3.2, any non-defaulting party must bring the default to the attention of the chambers of the judge hearing the matter (or the chambers of the presiding judge if there is more than one judge hearing the matter) so that appropriate orders may be made.
 At the same time, that party must also notify the other parties to the proceeding.

 4. Supply of Authorities